Data-driven discovery of Koopman eigenfunctions for control: Series solutions for eigenfunctions

+Discrete-time systems are more general and form a superset, containing those induced by continuous-time dynamics.
+Moreover, discrete-time dynamics are often more consistent with experimental measurements, and may be preferred for numerical analysis.
+The geometric perspective then considers fixed points and invariant structures of the dynamics.

-In 1931, B. O. Koopman introduced the operator theoretic perspective, showing that there exists an infinite-dimensional linear operator, given by $\mathcal{K}_t$, that acts to advance all measurement functions $g$ of the state with the flow of the dynamics, $ \mathcal{K}_tg = g\circ\mathbf{F} $.
-Thus, the Koopman operator advances measurements linearly: $ g(\bx_{k+1}) = \mathcal{K}_t g(\bx_k)$.
-For smooth dynamics, there is a continuous system
+In 1931, B. O. Koopman introduced the operator theoretic perspective, showing that there exists an infinite-dimensional linear operator, given by $\mathcal{K}$, that acts to advance all measurement functions $g: \mathcal{M}\rightarrow \mathbb{R}$ of the state with the flow of the dynamics: